Little Diomede Island: Access

 There is a heliport, the Diomede Heliport, with regular helicopter flights.
 In the past, locals carved a runway into the thick ice sheet so that bush planes could deliver vital products, such as medicine and grocery supplies.
 Annual variations of the ice sheet meant that the runway would change position every year, however access by plane has ceased due to climate change causing the thinning of the winter ice around Little Diomede.

 In popular culture

 Little Diomede was featured in the first episode of Full Circle with Michael Palin, a 1997 BBC documentary series in which the broadcaster Michael Palin traversed many of the countries of the Pacific Rim.
 The Diomede Islands are also featured in the novel Further Tales of the City, by Armistead Maupin, and the miniseries based on the book.
 In addition, Alexander Armstrong visited the island as part of his 2015 series Land of the Midnight Sun.
 Little Diomede was also featured in the 1952 film Arctic Flight, starring Wayne Morris and Lola Albright.
+The islands are also referenced in The Last Frontier.